minjeong learns that sometimes a one-night-stand is more than you bargained for.

 Minjeong could barely remember the last time she’d ventured this far out of Manhattan.

-The taxi pulled away before she could second-guess herself, taillights disappearing into the night as tension curls tight in Minjeong’s chest.
-The gesture makes her tense, fingers tightening around her handbag as though bracing herself.
+The taxi pulls away before she can second-guess herself, taillights disappearing into the night.
+The gesture makes her tense, fingers tightening around her handbag as if she’s bracing herself.

 She feels a hand rest on the small of her back, guiding her into the apartment building.
 The touch is comforting in a way that only unsettles her further.

 On wobbly legs, Minjeong lets herself be guided into the elevator.
-The graffiti-covered walls and lingering smell of weed do nothing to settle her nerves.
+The graffiti-covered walls and lingering smell of weed and piss do nothing to settle her nerves.

-The elevator hummed softly as it climbed, fluorescent lights flickering overhead.
+The elevator clunks softly as it climbs, the fluorescent lights flickering overhead.
 Minjeong kept her eyes fixed firmly ahead until movement in the mirror caught her attention.
+Her own reflection stares back at her.

 Gone was the cool, composed woman from the bar - the one with sharp remarks and amused smiles and enough confidence to go home with a stranger without hesitation.
-Now she looked tired.
-Almost vulnerable.
+Now she looks tired, vulnerable.

-Beside her, he leaned casually against the elevator wall - entirely relaxed, like he couldn’t feel the tension radiating off her in waves.
+Beside her, he’s leaning casually against the elevator wall - entirely relaxed, like he couldn’t feel the tension radiating off her in waves.

-But then his eyes lifted toward the mirror too, and immediately softened.
-He made a move to close the distance between them.
+But then his eyes lifted toward the mirror too, and immediately soften.
+He makes a move to close the distance between them.
+“You good?”

-The concern in his voice caught her off guard enough that she didn’t answer right away.
+The concern in his voice catches her off guard.

-‘‘Don’t worry.
-My place is a lot nicer than this, I promise,’’ he murmurs, draping an arm over her shoulders.
+He drapes an arm over her shoulders and pulls her in closer. ‘‘Don’t worry.
+My place is a lot nicer than this, I promise.’’

-The warmth of him seeps through the thin fabric of her coat almost immediately, grounding in a way she hadn’t expected.
+The warmth of his body seeps through the thin fabric of her coat almost immediately.
+She finds grounding in a way she hadn’t expected.

 “The building just has…” he pauses briefly, glancing around the elevator with mild disdain, “…character.”

 Minjeong looks up at him then.
-Really looks at him.
-At the teasing smile tugging at his mouth.
-The softness hidden underneath it.
-The way he’s watching her carefully now, like he’s trying to make sure she’s comfortable without making it obvious.
+He’s watching her carefully, almost like he’s trying to make sure she’s comfortable without making it obvious.

 And immediately, she’s caught off guard.

 Soft golden lighting spills across dark hardwood floors.
-The scent of cedar and laundry detergent lingers in the air, clean and lived-in in a way that feels unexpectedly comforting.
-It doesn’t feel like the apartment of a reckless twenty-something man.
+The scent of cedar and laundry detergent lingers in the air.
+The apartment doesn’t feel like the apartment of a reckless twenty-something man, it feels intentional.

 Near the kitchen, a narrow shelf holds liquor bottles beside a row of half-dead succulents struggling valiantly for survival beneath the window light.